 What’s more, it keeps a charge for a considerable period and can handle both cold and hot temperatures as well.
 The rechargeable battery can be mounted in different positions without problems and is tolerant to vibrations, and shocks.

-In addition, it is made from strong materials and has a rugged design to tolerate regular use, tough handling, vibrations, and impact.
+In addition, it is made from sturdy materials and has a rugged design to tolerate regular use, tough handling, vibrations, and impact.
 The Absorbed Glass Mat (AGM) technology makes it more tolerant to regular charging and discharging and also allows it to work within a wider range of temperature.
-Fitting the maintenance free battery is quick and easy.
+Fitting the maintenance-free battery is quick and easy.

 This genuine ExpertPower battery will effortlessly power most lawn tractors and mowers on the market.
 The 12V sealed lead acid battery produces 18 amperes per hour and is fit for the most everyday application.
 It is made of robust non-conductive ABS plastic to bear impact, shocks, vibration.

 And considering it is sealed, chances of leakage or spills are unlikely.
-Fitting the battery is simple and quick and you just need basic knowledge and tools.
+Fitting the battery is simple and quick, and you just need basic knowledge and tools.
 Once properly fitted, it will remain firm.
-It has a wide range of temperature to operate in different environments and is tolerant to chemical attack.
+It has a wide range of temperatures to operate in different environments and is tolerant of chemical attack.

 By: Universal Power Group